iShafayet/meta-engine/README.md

 # Contributing

 We actively check for issues even for the least used repositories (unless explicitly abandoned).
-All of our opensource repositories are being used in commercial projects by teamO4 or bbsenterprise.
+All of our opensource repositories are being used in commercial projects by [SoftEvolve](https://softevolve.com), [teamO4](https://teamo4.com), [BDEMR](https://bdemr.com) or [BBS Enterprise](https://bbsenterprise.com).
 So, it is very likely that we will sort out important issues not long after they are posted.

 Please create a github issue if you find a bug or have a feature request.